3bdrahman/Airbnb-clone/README.md

 ![](Airbnb_UI.gif)

 ## Mapbox:
 #### I used Mapbox API to customize the map component.
-For example, I used Airbnb's branc color to display Streets and Highways.
+For example, I used Airbnb's brand color to display Streets and Highways.
 ![](Mapbox.gif)